Ardyne forest notice

 We are currently felling trees infected with the disease, Phytophthora Ramorum.
 To ensure public safety, we have had to temporarily close some sections of the forest:

-- Download a leaflet about why we need to carry out these works (PDF 254KB)
+- Why we need to carry out these works (PDF 254KB)

 Please follow our Keep it Clean advice before and after a visit to any woodland.